jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 | October 31, 8:30 AM| San Francisco, CA |
 | October 31, 9:00 AM| Dallas, TX |

 The client is upset.
-The pickup in San Francisco is in Pacific time
+The pickup in San Francisco is in Pacific time zone, and 8:30 AM is equiv

 ## Helpful sites